ShivaBP/Bechelor-degree-project/README.md

 bibutils_6.2_for_DiVA:
 Main class:xml2bib_loop.py
-Rest of the class and method information can be found under professor Gerald Q. Maguire Jr repositiory: https://github.com/gqmaguirejr/bibutils_6.2_for_DiVA [1]
+The rest of the class and method information can be found under professor Maguire's gitHub repositiory: https://github.com/gqmaguirejr/bibutils_6.2_for_DiVA [1]

 Install project requisition:
 run './install_requisition.sh'
-project is using python pip3,pip,conda,selenium, lxml and geckodriver for firefox Project is build upon Django framwork
+project is using python pip3,pip,conda,selenium, lxml and geckodriver for firefox Project is built upon Django framework
-User need to configure config.json under 'polls/src/Canvas/canvas' and KTHconfig.json under 'polls/src/KTH' for the program to excecute properly
+The user needs to configure config.json under 'polls/src/Canvas/canvas' and KTHconfig.json under 'polls/src/KTH' for the program to execute properly.
-Under config.json user need to input oauth token and the address of the Canvas server.
+Under config.json, user neesd to input oauth token and the address of the Canvas server.

 General start up:
 bibutils_6.2_for_DiVA: